 Revised Dec.
 2023

-17.31 Copyright—Affirmative Defense—Limitation on Liability for Information Location Tools (17 U.S.C. § 512(d))
+17.31 Copyright—Affirmative Defense—Limitation on Liability

+for Information Location Tools

+(17 U.S.C. § 512(d))

-The defendant contends that the defendant is a service provider and therefore not liable for copyright infringement because the infringement occurred in the context of the defendant’s provision of information location tools, such as a directory, index, reference, pointer, or hypertext link, to refer or link users to infringing material or activity.
-The defendant has the burden of proving this defense by a preponderance of the evidence.
+The defendant [name] contends that the defendant is a service provider and therefore not liable for copyright infringement because the infringement occurred in the context of the defendant’s provision of information location tools, such as a directory, index, reference, pointer, or hypertext link, to refer or link users to infringing material or activity.
+The defendant [name] has the burden of proving this defense by a preponderance of the evidence.

-The defendant is eligible to use this defense if the defendant:
+The defendant [name] is eligible to use this defense if the defendant:

 First, is a service provider of network communication services, online services, or network access;